Resurrection of the Dead

 being filled with all unrighteousness, sexual immorality, wickedness, covetousness, maliciousness; full of envy, murder, strife, deceit, evil-mindedness; they are whisperers,

-Kingdom living is all about living in the realities of the Lord's resurrection.
-A reality of having been immersed in water is that:
+Christ's own resurrection is central to Believers and Kingdom living is all about living in the realities of the Lord's resurrection.

 "If we have been united together in the likeness of His death, certainly we also shall be in the likeness of His resurrection," Romans 6'5.

-Using Abraham's faith as the example, Romans 4'22 states that "... it was accounted to him for righteousness".
+Righteousness and justification are involved in a Believer's resurrection.
+Using Abraham's faith as the example, Romans 4'22 states that his faith "... was accounted to him for righteousness".

-Then the Spirit goes on to make a marvellous statement:
+And the Spirit goes on to make this marvellous statement:

 "Now if Christ is preached that He has been raised from the dead, how do some among you say that there is no resurrection of the dead?